 Children are asked to bring in a bottle of water to keep in the classroom each day to ensure they do not become dehydrated during the day.

 Healthy snacks, milk and fruit are also provided in the morning.

 At lunch time we provide a family service.
 The children are all provided with a hot, healthy meal each day.
-The menu is on a 3 week rotation and can be found below.
+The menu is on a 3 week rotation.